This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-800-975-6314.

 While the vaccine is your best protection against the virus, it isn’t full proof when dealing with variants.
 No vaccine is 100% effective.
 That’s why boosters are available and recommended for people who have been vaccinated.

 4. What should I do if I think I have COVID-19?

-Coverage will vary based on your plan and coverage related to COVID-19 can change at any time.
+Coverage of testing, vaccines and treatment will vary based on your plan, and coverage related to COVID-19 can change.
 Go to What’s Covered for the most up-to-date information.